thoukydides/homebridge-homeconnect/README.md

 This plugin can start and stop programs on CoffeeMaker, Dishwasher, Dryer, Washer, and WasherDryer appliances.
 It is also capable of monitoring (but not controlling; [see below](#no-control-of-ovens-hobs-or-fridge-freezers)) the active program on Oven appliances.

 By default this plugin creates a `Switch` for each program that the appliance supports:
 * Turning a switch on attempts to start the corresponding program with its default options.
 Most appliances need to be powered on without any active program for this to work.
+Remote program start also needs to be enabled on the appliance.
 * Turning a switch off stops the program.

 However, it is possible to use the `config.json` file to select which programs should be presented (including none), and to provide options (e.g. for a CoffeeMaker it is possible to specify the temperature, strength, and amount of water).